mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 The options, as stated above, are different per brush engine.
 These represent the different parameters, toggles and knobs that you can turn to make a brush preset unique.
-For a couple of options, the main things to change are sliders and check boxes, but for a lot of them, they use curves instead.
+For a couple of options, the main things to change are sliders and checkboxes, but for a lot of them, they use curves instead.

 Some options can be toggled, as noted by the little check boxes next to